If you’ve ditched dairy recently, you may be wondering, is oat milk healthy?

-In a nutshell - yes Oat milk is healthy and good for you.
+In a nutshell, Mina Khan, nutritionist and founder of Formulate Health, says oat milk is healthy and good for you.
 It’s high in protein and contains a number of other nutrients.

-“Oat milk is packed full of fibre and plant-based protein, and promotes a healthy digestive system," says nutritionist Mina Khan, founder of Formulate Health (opens in new tab).
-"As well as this, oat milk is generally a really great source of calcium, and most brands also fortify their versions with added nutrients such as vitamin A, B, B-12 and D.”
+“Oat milk is packed full of fibre and plant-based protein, and promotes a healthy digestive system,” she explains.
+“As well as this, oat milk is generally a really great source of calcium, and most brands also fortify their versions with added nutrients such as vitamin A, B, B-12 and D.”

-Containing both calcium and Vitamin D - oat milk is great for maintaining good bone health.
-The vitamin D helps your body absorb the calcium, which prevents hollow bones (opens in new tab) and possible bone fractures
+Containing both calcium and vitamin D, oat milk is great for maintaining good bone health.
+According to the Journal of Mid-life Health, vitamin D helps your body absorb the calcium, which prevents hollow bones and possible bone fractures

-There’s further good news for oat milk drinkers, with research finding that the plant-based product can help with cholesterol and general gut health (opens in new tab).
+There’s more good news for oat milk drinkers too, with research finding that the plant-based product can help with cholesterol and general gut health.

-Oat milk is also high in a soluble fiber known as beta-glucans.
-One study (opens in new tab) found that men who drank three cups of oat milk a day for five weeks saw their cholesterol levels reduced by three per cent (thanks to these beta-glucans).
-Whilst further research (opens in new tab) showed the same soluble fiber as supporting and increasing the production of good bacteria in your gut.
+Oat milk is also high in a soluble fibre known as beta-glucans.
+The National Library of Medicine found that men who drank three cups of oat milk a day for five weeks saw their cholesterol levels reduced by three percent (thanks to these beta-glucans).
+While further evidence in research journal Microbiome showed the same soluble fibre as supporting and increasing the production of good bacteria in your gut.

-Indeed when comparing Oatly’s oat milk with regular cow’s milk, you’ll find that oat milk has five per cent less calcium than it's dairy alternative.
-It also does not contain all nine of the essential amino acids that soy and dairy milk do.
+Case in point: when comparing Oatly’s oat milk with regular cow’s milk, you’ll find that oat milk has five percent less calcium than its dairy alternative.
+It also does not contain all nine of the essential amino acids (the building blocks for protein) that soy and dairy milk do.

-Cow’s milk additionally boasts eight grams of protein in a 1-cup serving compared to oat milk’s three grams.
+Cow’s milk additionally boasts eight grams of protein in a one cup serving compared to oat milk’s three grams.
 “So you’d have to drink more in order to see the same benefits from the protein contents, such as muscle recovery and feelings of fullness,” explains Mina.

-"Oat milk contains more vitamin D than cow’s milk, which has a wide range of health benefits such as promoting good bone and dental health and strengthening the immune system,” says Mina.
-The plant-based drink also has 50 per cent vitamin B12 in it as opposed to 18 percent in cow’s milk.
+From a nutrition perspective, there are however some advantages oat milk has over cow’s milk: “Oat milk contains more vitamin D than cow’s milk, which has a wide range of health benefits such as promoting good bone and dental health and strengthening the immune system,” says Mina.
+The plant-based drink also contains 50 percent vitamin B12 as opposed to 18 percent in cow’s milk.

 Those with allergies can also benefit from oat milk, with the drink gluten-free and naturally free of lactose, nuts and soy.